Montgomery St. Peter Montgomery St. Peter

 Ballow Street.
 A forested street with tall eucalyptus trees home to wild koalas.
 Walk the street towards the beach looking up for the cute and sleepy animals hugging onto the branches.

 Straddie Brewing Co.
 A brewery with craft beers brewed on the island.
 They’re sold virtually everywhere.
-Try the dark lager and jumpinpin IPA.
+Try the dark lager and Jumpinpin IPA.

 Stradbroke Island Tours.
 A company offering day trips to North Stradbroke Island from Brisbane.
 Their small group tour includes transportation, ferry tickets and wildlife spotting guides.
 We booked with Viator.

-Morton Island
+Moreton Island

-Morton Island is a massive sandbar island famed for its pristine beaches, sunken shipwrecks, desert like sand dunes and forested trails.
+Moreton Island is a massive sandbar island famed for its pristine beaches, sunken shipwrecks, desert like sand dunes and forested trails.

 Tangalooma Island Resort.
-A beautiful beachfront resort on Morton Island with access to its scenic nature.
+A beautiful beachfront resort on Moreton Island with access to its scenic nature.
 Take a day trip here from Brisbane to enjoy some beach time and a range of marine activities.
 We booked the Adventure Day Pass which included round trip ferry tickets, snorkel gear and kayak rentals.

 Tangalooma Beach.
 A beautiful white sand beach stretching the length of the Tangalooma Island Resort.
 It’s a popular place to spot starfish during low tide.
 Come here to swim, snorkel and sunbathe.